-The course is divided into eight modules which will all be released once the course begins.
-You will be able to go through the modules at your own pace.
-Though the courseware will be open for six months, the course should take eight to ten weeks of effort to complete.
+The course is divided into 8 modules which will all be released once the course begins.
+You will be able to go through the modules at your own pace, but the course will end after 15 weeks.
 We urge you to follow along the videos with your own kits and build the circuits along with us.
 Each module will consist of the following content types: